basecamp/kamal/README.md

 This will:

-1. Install Docker on any remote server that might be missing it (using apt-get)
+1. Install Docker on any server that might be missing it (using apt-get)
 2. Log into the registry both locally and remotely
 3. Build the image using the standard Dockerfile in the root of the application.
 4. Push the image to the registry.